MTGR: Industrial-Scale Generative Recommendation Framework in Meituan: Conclusion

 To facilitate the design and development of \method~model structure and to conveniently incorporate more features from the fast-growing LLM community, we decided not to continue with our previous TensorFlow-based training framework.
 Instead, we opted to reconstruct our training framework within the PyTorch ecosystem.
 Specifically, we expanded and optimized TorchRec's functionality, made enhancements specifically catering to \method~model's characteristics, and ultimately accomplished efficient training of \method~model.
 Compared to TorchRec, our optimized framework improves training throughput by 1.6x – 2.4x while achieving good scalability when running over 100 GPUs.
 Compared to the DLRM baseline, we achieved 65x FLOPs per sample for forward computation, while the training cost remained nearly unchanged.
 We provide some of our key work as follows.

 \textbf{Dynamic Hash Table.} TorchRec use a fixed-size table to process sparse embeddings, which is not suitable for large-scale industrial streaming training scenarios.
 Firstly, additional embeddings cannot be allocated to new users and items at real-time once the static table hits its preset capacity.
-Although some default embeddings may be used in this case, or some eviction strategies can be used to eliminate `old' IDs, model accuracy will be degraded.
-Secondly, static tables typically require pre-allocation of capacity exceeding actual requirements to prevent ID overflow, inevitably leading to inefficient memory utilization.
-To tackle the challenges, we implement a hash-based and high performance embedding table, dynamically allocating space for sparse IDs during the training process.
-We employ a decoupled architecture for hash table, which separates key and value storage into distinct structures.
-The key structure maintains a lightweight mapping table containing keys and corresponding pointers to embedding vectors, while the value structure stores both the embedding vectors and auxiliary metadata (e.g., counters and timestamps) required for eviction policies.
-This dual-structure design achieves two critical objectives: (1) enabling dynamic capacity expansion through replication of only the compact key structure rather than huge embedding data, and (2) optimizing key scanning efficiency by storing keys in compact memory layouts while accommodating potentially sparse key distributions.
+Secondly, static embedding tables often require reserving more space than needed to avoid ID overflow, resulting in ineffective use of memory resources.
+To address these issues, we develop a high-performance embedding table utilizing hash techniques, enabling the dynamic allocation of space to accommodate sparse IDs during training.
+Our design employs a decoupled hash table architecture\cite{wang2025mtgrboost}, segregating key storage and value storage into separate entities.
+The key storage offers a lightweight mapping system linking keys to pointers, which point to embedding vectors, while the value storage contains the embedding vectors along with additional metadata, such as counters and timestamps, for eviction policies.
+This two-part system achieves two primary objectives: (1) facilitating dynamic expansion of capacity by replicating only the key storage instead of the extensive embeddings, and (2) improving the efficiency of key scanning by arranging keys in a compact format.

 \textbf{Embedding Lookup.} The embedding lookup process employs All-to-all communication for cross-device embedding exchange.
-We adopt two-stage ID unique operation to reduce redundant IDs before and after ID communication to avoid repetitive embedding transfers among the devices.
-We also design a feature configuration interface to implement automatic table merging, which can reduce the number of embedding lookup operators and thus speed up the process.
+To minimize duplicate ID transfers between devices, we implement a two-step process that ensures IDs remain unique both before and after communication.